 Samsung Odyssey in profile

 One thing the Odyssey lacks is the flip-up/flip-down feature of the other headsets.
 In that respect, the Odyssey is more like the Vive or Rift.
 After experiencing the flip feature, it was hard to adapt to no having it with the Odyssey.
 It is a useful feature.
 And one feels almost deprived without it.

-Visually, the Odyssey is close to the Rift or Vive than say the Acer, which likes the Sony PSVR or the Dell which looks the most futuristic.
-That means, it has a solid, sturdy look about it.
+Esthetically, the Odyssey is closer to the Rift or Vive than say the Acer, which looks like the Sony PSVR, or the Dell which looks the most futuristic.
+In other words, the Odyssey has a solid, sturdy look about it.
 It is also the second heaviest of the headsets in the WMR range, weighing in a hefty 650 grams.

 The Odyssey is more like the Vive and Rift than the other WMR headsets in another respect too: it has a hardware adjustment for interpupillary distance.
 Whereas the other WMRs reviewed here are limited to a fixed physical 63mm IPD with a 4mm “software” calibration in either direction (for an effective 59-67mm), the Odyssey can be physically varied between 60mm and 72mm.
 This makes allowances for larger heads in the way that other WMR headsets do not.
 Unfortunately, there's stil no focus adjustment capability.